fivetwentythree/exp/content/posts/discourses-on-livy.md

 So here's a fun story about Niccolò Machiavelli.
 Everyone knows him as the "ends justify the means" guy who wrote _The Prince_, that cynical handbook about how to be a ruthless dictator.
 But here's the thing: Machiavelli actually preferred republics!
 I know!
 The guy whose name literally became an adjective for scheming political manipulation spent most of his intellectual energy writing a massive love letter to republican government.
 It's like finding out that Gordon Gekko's favorite book was actually about credit unions.

 The book is called _Discourses on the First Ten Books of Titus Livy_, which, okay, is not exactly a beach read title.
 Machiavelli wrote it between 1513 and 1519, roughly the same time as _The Prince_, but the circumstances matter here.
 See, Machiavelli had what we in the finance industry call a "career event."
-In 1512, the Medici family rolled back into Florence after the republican government collapsed, and Machiavelli – who'd been Secretary to the Second Chancery of the Republic of Florence, basically a senior bureaucrat and diplomat – was immediately:
+In 1512, the Medici family rolled back into Florence after the republican government collapsed, and Machiavelli, who'd been Secretary to the Second Chancery of the Republic of Florence, basically a senior bureaucrat and diplomat was immediately:

 1. Fired
 2. Exiled